The premise

 End-of-lesson check

-What is the core idea behind "AI for Designing a Summer Screen-Balance Plan Kids Buy Into"?
+What is the main idea of "AI for Designing a Summer Screen-Balance Plan Kids Buy Into"?

 - AI co-designs a screen plan with kids, but ownership only sticks if they really had a vote.

-Which term best describes a foundational idea in "AI for Designing a Summer Screen-Balance Plan Kids Buy Into"?
+Which concept is most central to "AI for Designing a Summer Screen-Balance Plan Kids Buy Into"?

 - screen time